News from our work

 August 2022

-Stiftung Entwicklungszusammenarbeit Baden-Württemberg supports Energy Camp Kigali
+Baden-Württemberg Development Cooperation Foundation supports the Energy Camp Kigali

-From October 17-19, the next Energy Camp of our initiative Startup|Energy will take place in Kigali (Rwanda).
+The next Energy Camp of our Startup|Energy initiative will take place in Kigali (Rwanda) from October 17-19.
 Nine African startups from five countries will receive intensive coaching from local entrepreneurs at this workshop.
 Finally, the startups present themselves to investors, project partners and manufacturers.
-More on this public pitch event here.
+Find out more about this public pitch event here.

 August 2022